DI-CFD/.github/profile/README.md

-Hi, this is the CFD-DI group from TU Delft!
+Hi, this is the Data-Informed CFD group from TU Delft!